influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/select.md

 | 2019-08-17T00:12:00Z | below 3 feet | santa_monica | 2.0280000000|
 | 2019-08-17T00:12:00Z | between 6 and 9 feet | coyote_creek | 7.8870000000|

-The query selects data in the `noaa`and the `h2o_feet` measurement.
+The query selects data from the `h2o_feet` measurement in the `noaa` database.
 The `..` indicates the `DEFAULT` retention policy for the specified database.

 {{% /expand %}}

 {{< /expand-wrapper >}}

-### Common issues with the SELECT statement
+## Common issues with the SELECT statement

-#### Selecting tag keys in the SELECT statement
+### Selecting tag keys in the SELECT statement

 A query requires at least one [field key](/influxdb/v2.5/reference/glossary/#field-key) in the `SELECT` clause to return data.
 If the `SELECT` clause only includes a single [tag key](/influxdb/v2.5/reference/glossary/#tag-key) or several tag keys, the query returns an empty response.
-This behavior is a result of how the system stores data.

 ##### Example